 In addition, we have an Anxiety 101 & Coping 101 Workshops that we could utilize interns in the facilitator role.

 Although there is not a “typical” day for interns, the time they spend at CAPS is divided up into several different activities that are scheduled throughout the week.
 Interns have about 14 brief therapy slots in their schedule.
 Please see the sample list above for possible group options that interns have the opportunity to co-facilitate.
 Interns will each have the opportunity to facilitate the Bounce Back group for students on academic probation.
 Interns join the weekly staff meeting for clinical staff.
-They participate on a triage team for one half day a week.
-They also receive two hours of individual supervision per week, and participate in several group supervision experiences weekly, including multicultural mentoring, triage supervision, supervision of supervision, Bounce Back and group therapy supervision.
-Interns have an hour for lunch, and have some flexibility in terms of scheduling their brief therapy slots during the day.
+They participate on a triage team for one half-day a week.
+They also receive two hours of individual supervision per week, and participate in several group supervision experiences weekly, including multicultural mentoring, triage supervision, supervision of supervision, Bounce Back, and group therapy supervision.
+Interns have an hour for lunch and have some flexibility in terms of scheduling their brief therapy slots during the day.
 Interns also have some time in their schedule for paperwork/administrative activities.
-They may also have the opportunity to sit on a consultation team within Campus Health, or provide drop in hours with a department on campus.
+They may also have the opportunity to sit on a consultation team within Campus Health or provide drop-in hours with a department on campus.
 Interns meet with the Coordinator of Training bi-monthly to discuss professional development issues and other topics.
-Lastly, interns are provided two hours of research time each week in which they can devote to finishing their dissertation, writing articles, preparing for a conference presentation, or providing drop in hours to a department on campus.
+Lastly, interns are provided two hours of research time each week in which they can devote to finishing their dissertation, writing articles, preparing for a conference presentation, or providing drop-in hours to a department on campus.
 Please see the sample schedule.

 Interns will each implement a multicultural project designed to assess the needs of, and/or provide services for a minority or underserved population or in some way contribute to the diversity initiatives of the agency.
-Examples of projects might include: designing a group or outreach targeted to a minority population, creating a liaison relationship with campus organization or division that serves a minority population, or creating psycho-educational materials that address some specific concerns of an underserved group.
-In recent years, we have had an intern develop and present a workshop series for Residential Advisors (RA’s) focusing on their own multicultural awareness and self-care; assist the LGBTQ Center with providing research and information on their website regarding asexuality; create a blog on interpersonal violence and marginalized populations; develop and provide a two part workshop series for the Carolina Millenial Scholars focusing on stress management as well as building healthy romantic relationships; meeting with sororities of color to assess interest and needs regarding body image concerns and presenting on body image issues and the media, to name a few projects.
-Interns receive guidance from staff on implementing their project, have flexibility to pursue their interest in a particular population/topic, and have the year to plan and to implement the project.
+Examples of projects might include: designing a group or outreach targeted to a minority population, creating a liaison relationship with a campus organization or division that serves a minority population, or creating psycho-educational materials that address some specific concerns of an underserved group.
+In recent years, we have had an intern develop and present a workshop series for Residential Advisors (RA’s) focusing on their own multicultural awareness and self-care; assist the LGBTQ Center with providing research and information on their website regarding asexuality; create a blog on interpersonal violence and marginalized populations; develop and provide a two-part workshop series for the Carolina Millenial Scholars focusing on stress management as well as building healthy romantic relationships; meeting with sororities of color to assess interest and needs regarding body image concerns and presenting on body image issues and the media, to name a few projects.
+Interns receive guidance from staff on implementing their project, have the flexibility to pursue their interest in a particular population/topic, and have the year to plan and implement the project.
 They also have the option of working together with another intern.
-Interns typically present their project to the training committee in June.
+Interns typically present their projects to the training committee in June.
 Interns often find the project as a useful tool to learn more about a particular minority population at UNC, liaison/consult with other departments, and continue to develop their outreach skills to the student population.

-Interns have taken a wide variety of positions after completing their internship from UNC-CH CAPS.
+Interns have taken a wide variety of positions after completing their internship at UNC-CH CAPS.
 Many of our interns have taken post-docs or staff positions in university counseling centers.
 We have also had previous interns take faculty/teaching positions, become a staff psychologist at a hospital, work in specialized areas including behavioral health or autism, and also some who have chosen to open a private practice.
 We believe that the variety of training opportunities our site offers allows interns to be competitive for jobs in numerous settings.

 The Triangle area of North Carolina is comprised of three cities that are adjacent to one another; Chapel Hill/Carrboro, Durham, and Raleigh.
 UNC is located in Chapel Hill itself.
-Each of these cities has a distinct “vibe” but all have excellent dining options, cultural opportunities and attractions to visit.
-The Triangle area also has numerous parks and hiking trails locally, but is also about three hours to the nearest beach and four hours to the mountains, which allows for many opportunities to engage in outdoor activities.
+Each of these cities has a distinct “vibe” but all have excellent dining options, cultural opportunities, and attractions to visit.
+The Triangle area also has numerous parks and hiking trails locally but is also about three hours to the nearest beach and four hours to the mountains, which allows for many opportunities to engage in outdoor activities.

 Over the years, the majority of our interns have chosen to live in Chapel Hill or Carrboro given the shorter distance to UNC and proximity to the free bus lines provided by Chapel Hill Transit.
 Some interns have opted to live in Durham and many of our staff enjoy living there, as well.